 To be eligible to take the Pennsylvania Broker’s Exam, candidates must have the following:

 1. Three years of experience in real estate sales;

 2. Broker candidates must also accumulate 200 points in real estate activity.
-The point system can be found in step 6a on the Broker Examination Eligibility Application, form # 56 SPOA- 2103.
+The point system can be found on on page 3 of the Broker Exam Application.

 Interested in tracking your progress towards achieving your Pennsylvania Broker License?
 Click here to access the school-designed Broker Applicant Worksheet.

 3. A total of 16 credits (or 240) hours is required to be eligible to take the Pennsylvania Broker’s Exam.
 All courses are a minimum of two credits (30 hours).
 A maximum of four credits (60 hours) is allowed per course and/or area of real estate study. (one credit = 15 hours)

 Required – 2 credits (30 hours) in Real Estate Office Management